Datavault-UK/automate-dv/docs/links.md

 Our links will contain:

 1. A primary key.
-This is a concatenation of the two foreign keys below, hashed.
-2. A foreign key holding the business key for one source table.
-3. Another foreign key holding they business key from an associated source table.
+For links, we take the natural keys (prior to hashing) represented by the foreign key columns below and create a hash on a concatenation of them.
+2. Foreign keys holding the primary key for each hub referenced in the link (2 or more depending on the number of hubs referenced)
-4. The load date or load date timestamp.
+3. The load date or load date timestamp.
-5. The source for the record
+4. The source for the record

 ### Creating the model header

-Create another dbt model.
+Create another empty dbt model.
 We'll call this one 'link_customer_nation'.

-The following header will be appropriate, but feel free to customise it to your needs:
+The following header is what we use, but feel free to customise it to your needs:

 ```link_customer_nation.sql```
 ```sql